You look over at your house and notice some algae or mold on your roof.

-Your contractor should be able to provide references of past customers.
+Your roofing contractor should be able to provide references of past customers.
 They can also tell you about a job that’s coming up so you can see the team in action.

 You learn a lot about your potential roofer from a face-to-face conversation.
 Some roofers disqualify themselves by not even showing up for scheduled meetings!
 You’ll also want to make sure your roofer is in uniform and a commercial truck instead of showing up casually dressed in a personal vehicle.
 Lastly, it’s a hallmark of an excellent roofer to provide a detailed estimate instead of a vague ballpark estimate.
 A reasonable estimate is an account of all your potential expenses.